gseridon/LumiMonitor/README.md

 Proceed by connecting the Raspberry Pi 4 to a mouse to its USB port, a keyboard to the other USB port, and its power supply to the microUSB port.
 The RP4 comes with its own HDMI cable, and it will be connect to the Pi’s HDMI port to a monitor’s HDMI port.

 Place the microSD card in the microSD reader of the Raspberry Pi 4, then power up the Raspberry Pi using the power supply’s power button.
 The Operating System that was Flashed into the microSD card will automatically be installed on to the new Raspberry Pi.
 Follow the setup instructions that appear on the screen (and remember any password changes that are made), and the Raspberry Pi will be ready for future use.
+This section should not take more than half an hour, depending on download speed and processing speed.

 **Si7021 Sensor/Header Soldering:**
 -----

 The Si7021 Temperature and Humidity Sensor should come with its own header.
 Since the header will not fit on the breakout board initially, use wire cutter so that there will only be 5 pins left on the header.
 The header will fit perfectly on the board, and the pins should then be soldered.
 Soldering the 3V pin is optional, as it will not be used.
+This should take no more than 10 minutes.

 <img src="https://raw.githubusercontent.com/gseridon/LumiMonitor/master/Images/Assembly1.png">

-**Soldering Headers and VIAs on the Printed Circuit Board (60 mins):**
+**Soldering Headers and VIAs on the Printed Circuit Board:**
 -----

 Headers must be soldered on the printed circuit board in order to connect the raspberry pi and the sensor to it.
 There will be two headers needed for this: 1x5 header, and 2x3 header.